-Logs ago and far away,
+Long ago and far away,

 Far away and long ago,

-The World was honeycomb, they say,
+The World was honeycomb, we know,

 The Worlds were honeycomb.

 HONEYCOMB is a different project to anything else I’ve ever written.
-This is at least in part because it was written in a different way to any of my other books, and via a different medium; that of social media.
+This is at least in part because it was written in a completely different way to any of my other books, and via a completely different medium; that of social media.

 There is a story the bees used to tell, which makes it hard to disbelieve.

 One of the most interesting things about social media is how intimate it feels.
 Telling stories on Twitter feels much more like a live performance than a merely written one.
 And little by little I began to understand that these pieces of ephemera – originally meant to be sent out on Twitter like seeds on the wind – were part of something larger; a world of returning characters and interconnected storylines, fitting together organically, like a piece of honeycomb.